-Welcome to graduate study at the University of Guam.
-As we celebrate our 60^{th} year as an educational institution, we are ready to meet your higher education needs with graduate programs ranging from Environmental Science to Public Administration, from Education to Biology to Business, and including the only Micronesian Studies masters program in the world.
-The University of Guam is proud to present its quality faculty members and outstanding programs to the community.
-This AY2012 - 2013 Graduate Bulletin explains the various graduate degree programs of the University of Guam, augmented by information on academic rules and procedures, with supplementary information on services and resources available to graduate students.
+Welcome, and congratulations on your decision to pursue graduate studies at the University of Guam!
+As a U.S. Land Grant institution of higher learning, UOG prides itself on being a relevant and premier U.S. regionally accredited American university strategically situated in Micronesia and at the crossroads of Asia and the Pacific.
+Our knowledge and research experts provide an array of programs to pursue, ranging from Environmental Science to Public Administration, from Education to Biology to Business, and including the only Micronesian Studies masters program in the world.
+The University of Guam is proud to present its quality faculty members and outstanding programs to the community that addresses the changing local, regional, and global environments we face.
+The UOG Graduate Bulletin 2013-2014 serves as your roadmap that explains the various graduate degree programs of the University of Guam, augmented by information on academic rules and procedures, with supplementary information on services available to graduate students.